amandaungco/react-jukebox/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+4) In order to get full functionality the backend API will need to also be cloned and running, please see [Jukebox_API](https://github.com/danimetz/Jukebox_API)

+## How to use?

 ## Contribute